How to Easily Start Geraniums from Cuttings

 The wonderful thing about geraniums is how easy they are to root.

-Other geranium propagation methods are dipping the stems in honey, or vitamin C and water solutions.
+Other geranium propagation methods include dipping the stems in honey, vitamin C, and water solutions.

 geraniums in container